NoahSaso/snapper/README.md

 of parameters.
 You likely want to use these parameters in the URL function.

 **`validate`** is an optional function that validates the parameters.
-If it throws an error, the query will not be fetched and the error will be returned in the response.
+If it throws or returns an error, the query will not be fetched and the error will be returned in the response.
+If it returns `false`, a generic error will be returned.

 **`method`** is the optional HTTP method for the request.
 Defaults to `GET`.